frame-consulting/.github/profile/README.md

 Details about the features are elaborated in the [package documentation](https://frame-consulting.github.io/DiffFusion.jl/dev/pages/overview/).

+## DiffFusionServer.jl

+The DiffFusionServer.jl package provides a REST API and server app for the DiffFusion.jl exposure simulation engine.
+The API allows using the simulation engine independent of the client software stack.
+In particular, no local Julia installation is required.

+Communication is established via HTTP requests and JSON data exchange.
+The DiffFusionServer can conveniently be used via [Docker](https://hub.docker.com/r/sschlenkrich/diff-fusion-server).

 ## QuantLib Quantitative Finance Library

 We maintain forks of the open source [QuantLib](https://www.quantlib.org/) library and its interfaces to Python, Excel and other high-level languages.